The Mythical Man-Month: No silver bullet

 Brooks added the chapter "No Silver Bullet—Essence and Accidents in Software Engineering" and further reflections on it in the chapter "'No Silver Bullet' Refired" to the anniversary edition of The Mythical Man-Month.

 Brooks insists that there is no one silver bullet: "there is no single development, in either technology or management technique, which by itself promises even one order of magnitude [tenfold] improvement within a decade in productivity, in reliability, in simplicity."

 The argument relies on the distinction between accidental complexity and essential complexity, similar to the way Amdahl's law relies on the distinction between "parallelizable" and "strictly serial".

 The second-system effect

 The second-system effect proposes that, when an architect designs a second system, it is the most dangerous system they will ever design, because they will tend to incorporate all of the additions they originally did not add to the first system due to inherent time constraints.
 Thus, when embarking on a second system, an engineer should be mindful that they are susceptible to over-engineering it.

-The tendency towards irreducible number of errors
+The tendency toward irreducible number of errors

 The author makes the observation that in a suitably complex system there is a certain irreducible number of errors.
 Any attempt to fix observed errors tends to result in the introduction of other errors.